Looking for Pot Stocks? Read This

 One of the major catalysts for the pot industry was Canada’s nationwide legalization.
 On October 17, 2018, Canada legalized recreational marijuana, making it the first G7 country to do so.

 Canopy Growth was right there to capitalize on that new market.
-According to the company’s latest investor presentation, it has an estimated 22% share in the retail Canadian recreational cannabis market, making it the leader of the industry.
-(Source: “Investor Presentation March 2020,” Canopy Growth Corp, last accessed March 13, 2020.)
+According to the company’s investor presentation, it has an estimated 22% share in the retail Canadian recreational cannabis market, making it the leader of the industry.
+(Source: “Investor Presentation March 2020,” Canopy Growth Corp, last accessed June 18, 2020.)

 Notably, the company has a 23% market share in Ontario (Canada’s most populous province), a 21% market share in Nova Scotia, a 35% market share in Prince Edward Island, and a whopping 38% market share in Alberta.